Days of Wine and D'oh'ses

-"Days of Wine and D'oh'ses" is the eighteenth episode of the eleventh season of the American animated television series The Simpsons.
+"Days of Wine and D'oh'ses", also known as "Days of Wine and (Annoyed Grunt)'ses", is the eighteenth episode of the eleventh season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on April 9, 2000.
 In the episode, Barney realizes how much of a pathetic drunk he is after watching his birthday party video and decides to give up alcohol forever, which upsets his friend Homer.
 Meanwhile, Bart and Lisa work together to take a memorable photo for a new phone book cover contest.

 It was the first episode of the show to be written by cast member Dan Castellaneta and his wife Deb Lacusta.
 They originally pitched the story during the production of the series' fourth season, but the concept was rejected on the basis of being too similar to the episode "Duffless"; it was later revived by showrunner Mike Scully.

 Several staff members opposed the idea of Barney becoming sober because they did not think his character change would be funny.
 Several critics, including Chris Turner, were also not fond of Barney's change.